DtxdF/AppJail.docs/docs/limits.md

 kern.racct.enable=1
 ```

-Like many AppJail commands, limits can be set using `appjail quick` or its own command to apply `rctl(4)` rules to an existing jail.
+Like many AppJail commands, limits can be set using `appjail-quick(1)` or its own command to apply `rctl(4)` rules to an existing jail.

 ```sh
 # Using appjail quick: